 Once you can do this, it will be time to start practicing each individual part of the human anatomy!
 Each part of the human anatomy has its own intricacies that you'll have to learn about and practice over time, but be patient with yourself and you'll notice improvement as you go.

-Use the downloads below to practice drawing your simple skeletons in different views and positions!
+Use the downloads below to practice basic human proportions and drawing the body in different positions!